hztBUAA/RTOS-Bench/docs/source/4-Documentation_rules.markdown

 - pdflatex (only to generate documentation in pdf format.)
 - [Doxygen Awesome](https://github.com/jothepro/doxygen-awesome-css) (will be set up automatically)
 - A working internet connection

+For [Nix](https://nixos.org/) users a flake and a [direnv](https://direnv.net/) environment are available to make sure that all the dependencies are satisfied.

 ## Build targets